Why use Acupuncture?

 - May provide relief for conditions not responsive to conventional therapies.

-- Can reduce feelings of stress and produces a sense of calm.
+- Can reduce feelings of stress and produces a sense of calm and relaxation.

 How does Acupuncture work?

 Acupuncture offers health care that is centred on you as an individual.
-During the initial visit, information is taken about your medical and physical history, life situation etc. This is a time for your concerns to be heard and understood.
+During the initial visit, information is taken about your medical and physical history, life situation etc which is confidential.
+This is a time for your concerns to be heard and understood.
 Acupuncture does not separate the mind and body, and looks at everything about a person, including lifestyle and stresses as well as symptoms.
 This allows me to develop a treatment plan for your specific needs.
 During a treatment, the practitioner inserts the needles and then lets you relax for 20 minutes.
-Most people find the treatment very relaxing.
+Most people find the treatment very relaxing and may even fall asleep.

 How long do I have to have treatment for?

 The speed and rate of individual recovery depends on the length of time the individual has the injury or illness, its severity, and the individual’s constitutional strength.
 However, experience does indicate that chronic and acute problems benefit greatly from acupuncture.
-Some patients feel better after the first treatment.
-Sometimes it may take several treatments before an improvement is noticed.
+The benefits of Acupuncture treatment is cumulative.
+Some patients may notice some improvement after the first treatment which continues with further treatment.
 Further advice on this will be given during your initial consultation.

 Will Acupuncture hurt?

 Acupuncture needles are metallic, solid and hair-thin, unlike injection needles.
-People experience acupuncture differently, but most feel no or minimal pains as the needles are inserted.
-Once the needle has been inserted, the therapist will then obtain the acupuncture sensation, which can be varied and any of the following: numbness, tingling, heaviness, radiating sensation.
+People experience acupuncture differently, but most feel no or minimal pain as the needles are inserted.
+Once the needle has been inserted, the therapist will then stimulate the needle to activate the point, this affect can vary from, numbness, tingling, heaviness, radiating sensation.
+After the needles are inserted you will probably be unaware that they are there and most people find the treatment a very relaxing experience both physically and mentally

 Is Acupuncture approved by Health insurance or Tax relief?

-Currently VHI, Quinn, Hibernian, HSF cover acupuncture by registered AFPA therapists.
-I do however recommend that you check with your insurance company prior to starting treatment to confirm that your individual policy covers it.
-Patients can also claim tax relief on a Med 1 form.
+Currently VHI, Laya Healthcare, Irish life Health, HSF and Garda Medical insurance cover Acupuncture by registered Acupuncturists.
+I do however recommend that you check with your insurance company prior to starting treatment to confirm that your individual policy includes cover for Acupuncture.
+Patients can also claim tax relief on a Med 1 form to Revenue.

 According to TCM, foods have qualities that can be used therapeutically to balance internal Yin and Yang and have been promoted as the basis for maintaining health.
 From a Chinese perspective, it’s best not to focus on a lack of nutrients, but rather on the types of food we consume too much or too little of, and which will impair or disturb the balance within our bodies.
 Food, with its therapeutic attributes, is also medicine, and an unbalanced diet can be the origin of disease.